Benefits at 16

-In Scotland young people who turn 16 on or after 1 September 2020 will continue to get DLA until they turn 18 rather than being asked to claim PIP at 16.
+In Scotland young people who get DLA or the Child Disability Payment continue to get that benefit until they turn 18 rather than being asked to claim PIP at 16.
 PIP in Scotland is in the process of being replaced by an Adult Disability Payment.

 If you live in England, Wales or Northern Ireland and you have a child on DLA who is approaching 16, you should have been told in writing when your child will be asked to claim PIP.
 If this has not happened, contact the DLA Unit or Social Security Agency in Northern Ireland to ask when this will happen.

 Find out more about Personal Independence Payment.

 What happens to benefits I claim for my child at 16?

 As a general rule, Child Benefit, tax credits and other payments for a young person automatically continue until the September after their 16th birthday.
 After that, whether you will be able to continue getting these payments depends on their circumstances.